JoonHyeok-hozy-Kim/upenn_mcit/IV_Prep/HZ/HZ_MK1.md

 - I also created a user-friendly interface that allowed users
   - to set these thresholds themselves and easily correct errors.
 - Based on these improvements, I proposed a program automation project to my team leader and the client.
-- The project was successfully implemented, significantly reducing my workload during the closing process and
+- The project was successfully implemented afterward, and
+  - it significantly reduced my workload during the closing process.
-  - substantially improving the overall speed of LG Electronics' monthly closing.
+- Additionally, it improved the overall speed of LG Electronics' monthly closing,
+  - which made my client very satisfied.

 ## 3. Collaboration with Team